DanSketic/backport/docs/en/model-form-fields.md

 Before use upload field, you must complete upload configuration, see [image/file upload](/en/model-form-upload.md).

-You can use compression, crop, add watermarks and other methods, please refer to [[Intervention] (http://image.intervention.io/getting_started/introduction)], picture upload directory in the file `config / admin.php` `Upload.image` configuration, if the directory does not exist, you need to create the directory and open write permissions:
+You can use compression, crop, add watermarks and other methods, please refer to [[Intervention] (http://image.intervention.io/getting_started/introduction)], picture upload directory in the file `config / backport.php` `Upload.image` configuration, if the directory does not exist, you need to create the directory and open write permissions:
 ```php
 $form->image($column[, $label]);